ArchKevin22/pokemon/README.md

 Rest (needs counter)
 Roar (needs more than 1 pokemon for this to work)
 Sand Attack (needs accuracy stat)
+Smokescreen (accuracy stat)
+Substitute (needs a way to represent the substitute) Supersonic (confusion)
+Teleport (will not implement unless I implement battles with wild pokemon) Toxic (need to implement badly poisoned, unique move) Transform (yay copy constructors)
+Whirlwind (needs multi-pokemon battle)
+Wrap (trapping pokemon)

 Implement items
 Implement 6-pokemon battles
 Implement battle menu system (for switching pokemon, using items, etc)

+Temp may or may not have a memory leak, looking into that.